 LAGI 2014 has partnered with the Green Cities Municipalities (including Albertslund, Herning, Allerød, and Kolding) of Denmark for additional opportunities for teams, which are outlined more in depth in the Design Guidelines.

-The award ceremony, exhibition, and book launch will be in Copenhagen in November of 2014 at the Danish Architecture Centre.
+The award ceremony, exhibition, and book launch will be in Copenhagen in the fall of 2014 in partnership with the Danish Design Centre at the Design Society.

 Various community events will be held in Denmark in collaboration with project partners and we will be working again with Prestel publishing to create a beautiful publication that includes 50 of the top submissions, along with essays by leaders in the fields of architecture, art, renewable energy, urban planning, and more.